strobosco/summer_research/README.md

 This repository contains all the code that I wrote during my research.

 - *single-sensor-logger* --> contains code to log the output of a single sensor
+- *multi-sensor-logger* --> contains code to log the output of multiple sensors